SabbathSchool/sabbathschool.github.io/_lessons/03.1891-1900/04.1894/03.quarter3/00-chapter.md

 6. "THou fool."
 The fool is the one who says in his heart, "There is no God."
 Ps.
 14:1.
 This was just what the rich man in the parable said.
 Every man whose soul is absorbed in amassing wealth for himself and for his children, as well as the poor man whose anxiety day and night is how he can make a living, really says in his heart, "There is no God."
 He acts as though God were not in existence, and everything depended on himself.
 Life is something besides eating and drinking and having plenty of clothing.
 Life, indeed, is rest in God, and trust in His care.
 "He that hath the Son hath life; he that hath not the Son of God hath not life."
 1 John 5:12.

-LESSON 11.-July 149 1894.
-DEPENDENCE ON GOD.
-Luke 12 : 22-40.
+## Lesson 2 - Dependence on God.
+Luke 12:22-40.
+#### July 14, 1894.

--VERSES 22-31 might be summarized by the words of,the prophet:

-" Behold, God is my salvation; I will trust, and not be afraid."
+Verses 22-31 might be summarized by the words of the prophet: "Behold, God is my salvation; I will trust, and not be afraid."
 Isa.
 12: 2.
 The remainder of the lesson is about the promised kingdom.
 1. In the parable last studied, what was the rich man's sole care?
 2. What difference should there be between him and the Christian?
 3. What is more important than food and clothing?